-The following maximum amounts apply to a personal reintegration procedure to be agreed on between the employee and the employee:
+The following maximum amounts apply to a personal reintegration procedure to be agreed on between the employer and the employee:

-- employees under the age of 40: 8,000 euros
+- employees under the age of 40: € 8,000

-- employees aged between 40 and 49: 10,000 euros - employees aged 50 and older: 12,000 euros.
+- employees aged between 40 and € 49: 10,000

+- employees aged 50 and older: € 12,000

 The employer and the employee will discuss the structure of a personal reintegration procedure.

 The above amounts are maximums for the funding of reintegration activities.